DrThomasAger/smile/README.md

 |                       | Kimi 1.5         |                ✓               |

 **Note:** *Don't see your favorite model?
-Please feel free to try the above prompt and report back the results.* *We are constantly updating this table with community submitted information.*
+Please feel free to try the above prompt and [DM me](https://www.linkedin.com/in/drprompt/) the results!

-# **(: Smile** is working when the model follows your defined response language, be it markdown, json or one you have created.
+# How Do You Know **(: Smile** Is Working?

+A prompt language is working When the model follows your defined response language, be it markdown, json or one you have created.

 I'll extend our previous example to break the rules a little bit, and get a lot of new functionality as a result.
 This is designed to make you feel like you are free to drop {instructions on how to fill out the text} not just inside of the definition of the format the model needs to respond in.
 In the next example, I'll show how you can also use them inside the markdown titles themselves for the model to choose what to call each section: